mui/material-ui/docs/pages/blog/mui-core-v5.md

   - Vision: Create the last UI component library developers will ever need.
 High quality, consistent, feature-rich, and covering the most frequent/challenging use-cases.
   - Mission: Make building rich, data-intensive, dynamic apps a breeze.

-MUI Core has a positive cashflow thanks to its paid templates, design assets, ads on the documentation, and backers/sponsors (❤️).
+MUI Core has a positive cash flow thanks to its paid templates, design assets, ads on the documentation, and backers/sponsors (❤️).
 The [MIT](https://tldrlegal.com/license/mit-license) license model works great for it.

 However, none of these revenue sources would scale with the outcome and amount of work required for MUI X.
 It's why we are using an [open core license model](https://medium.com/open-consensus/2-open-core-definition-examples-tradeoffs-e4d0c044da7c) for this new product.